webclinic017/tradinghook/README.md

 In the process I will incorporate a number of features.
 1) Monitor reality and make sure a "sell" transaction is acted on.
 It is possible in a fast moving enviornment for a trade being placed to already be out of the action and would otherwise just sit.
 2) Sync accounts to verify settled and unsettled acounts as well as ingest changes caused by dividends.

+## Docs

+Please read the "theory-of-operation.rst" file.
+Or at least this is what I am posting at the moment.
+This will be more of a introduction of how this can be used.

 ## INSTALLATION

 ```bash